 Bob: Thanks so much for speaking with me, Todd.
 Your contributions to the prepper community on Survival Sherpa have been incredible.
 I appreciate you taking a break from it all to chat.

 Todd: My pleasure, Bob.
 Take care and keep doing the stuff of self-reliance!

 Want to see more interviews?
+Have questions for Todd of Survival Sherpa?
 Leave a comment below or contact me directly.